romshark/Go-1-2-Proposal---Immutability/README.md

 current proposal but still has some significant differences.

 #### 5.2.1.
 Disadvantages
-- **Backwards-incompatible:** the proposed feature requires backwards-incompatible language changes.
+- **Backward-incompatible:** the proposed feature requires backward-incompatible language changes.
 - **Less flexible:** _`ro` Transitivity_ describes the inheritance of
-  immutability by types referenced from immutable references which limits the ability of the developer to describe *immutable references to mutable objects* (like a mutable slice of immutable slices `[] const [] int` etc.) and similar.
+  immutability by types referenced from immutable references, which limits the ability of the developer to describe *immutable references to mutable objects* (like a mutable slice of immutable slices `[] const [] int` etc.) and similar.
 - **Less advanced:** it doesn't propose immutable struct fields.